State-of-the-Art Facilities Lead to Groundbreaking Discoveries

 - Atomic force microscope, scans up to 70 x 70 μm2 areas with maximum height change of 14 μm;

 - Fourier-transform infrared spectrometer, 350-8,000 cm-1, spectral resolution better than 2cm-1;

 - X-ray fluorescence spectrometer, PPM to 100 % elemental composition from Mg to U.

 The UFC-Lab is located in Olin Hall 009.
 For general information, please go to the UFC-Lab website.
 To begin the process of becoming a user, please self-enroll at this canvas site.
 Express your interest in being trained on the tools by taking the Interest Survey.
 Please plan well in advance for training; training is conducted by busy faculty volunteers.
 After training, access to each tool (and the lab itself) requires passing a qualification quiz.
 Qualified users must follow tool, lab, and reservation protocols.

 The Center for Computational Nanoscience (CCN)

-The CCN was created to address nonlinear problems in many fields utilizing a multidisciplinary approach.
+The CCN was created to address nonlinear problems in many fields using a multidisciplinary approach.
 Ideas come from physics, numerical analysis, computer science, and other fields of research.
-Some areas of research being addressed at the CCN include quantum modeling of nanostructures, quantum computation, designing MEMS (micro-electromechanical systems), NEMS (nonoscale electromechanical systems), multi-component diffusion in fluids and solids, nonlinear optics, and mathematical biology.
+Some areas of research being addressed at the CCN include quantum modeling of nanostructures, quantum computation, designing MEMS (micro-electromechanical systems), NEMS (nanoscale electromechanical systems), multi-component diffusion in fluids and solids, nonlinear optics, and mathematical biology.